alercah/rado/design.md

    certain a minimum amount of magic for certain actions; the available magic is a function that requires multiplying the number of bottles by a factor based on magic reduction level.*
-1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to describe
-   a randomized requirement and a list of items that it can require. *Example:
+1. :o: :heavy_exclamation_mark: It should be possible to describe a randomized requirement and a list of items that it can require. *Example:
    ALttP requires a random medallion to enter Misery Mire.*
 1. :heavy_check_mark: It should be possible for a randomized requirement to take